thuban87/hindsight-journal/docs/development/Implementation Plan.md

      *   also enforced at AnnotationInput UI level via maxLength attribute)
      * - Max annotations per entry: 20.
 If limit reached, show Notice and reject.
      * - Annotation text is trimmed.
 Empty/whitespace-only annotations are rejected.
+     * - Newlines (\n, \r) are replaced with spaces before saving.
+Annotations are
+     *   short labels, not paragraphs.
+This prevents unexpected multi-line YAML strings
+     *   in frontmatter mode.
+     *
+     * DEFENSIVE: For frontmatter mode, if fm.annotations exists but is not
+     * an Array (user manually edited YAML and corrupted it), reset it to []
+     * and log a warning via debugLog().
+Do not create backup keys — just
+     * overwrite with a fresh array.
      */
     async addAnnotation(filePath: string, annotation: string): Promise<void>

+    /**
+     * **Deduplication:** Before adding, check if the exact annotation already
+     * exists for this file (case-sensitive comparison).
+If it does, silently
+     * skip the add.
+This makes `addAnnotation()` idempotent — critical for
+     * safe migration retries where files may be re-processed.
+     */
     /**
      * Remove an annotation from an entry.
      */